aviatesk/street-feature-analysis/README.md

 ## Appendix

-Here are batchwisely-computed classification and attribution results for examples in each city (original input images on the upper rows and results on the lower).
+Here are batchwisely-computed classification and attribution results for examples in each city (original input images on the upper rows and results on the lower - classification results shown in the title position).

 - Eastern cities